AElkhami/News-App/README_SUBMISSION.md

-# Android Developer Technical Challenge: NewsApp Refactoring
+# Android Developer Technical Challenge: NewsApp Post Refactoring

 ## Overview
 This project has been thoroughly refactored to meet production ready standards,